rapidsai/cudf/docs/cudf/source/user_guide/memory-profiling.md

 Peak memory usage is a common concern in GPU programming because GPU memory is typically smaller than available CPU memory.
 To easily identify memory hotspots, cuDF provides a memory profiler.
 It comes with an overhead so avoid using it in performance-sensitive code.

-## How To
+## Enabling Memory Profiling

-First, we need to enable memory profiling in [RMM](https://docs.rapids.ai/api/rmm/stable/guide/).
-One way to do this is by calling {py:func}`rmm.statistics.enable_statistics()`.
-This will add a statistics resource adaptor to the current RMM memory resource, which enables cudf to access memory profiling information.
-See the RMM documentation for more details.
+First, enable memory profiling in RMM by calling {py:func}`rmm.statistics.enable_statistics()`.
+This adds a statistics resource adaptor to the current RMM memory resource, which enables cudf to access memory profiling information.
+See the [RMM documentation](https://docs.rapids.ai/api/rmm/stable/guide/#memory-statistics-and-profiling) for more details.

-Second, we need to enable memory profiling in cudf by setting the `memory_profiling` option to `True`.
+Second, enable memory profiling in cudf by setting the `memory_profiling` option to `True`.
 Use {py:func}`cudf.set_option` or set the environment variable ``CUDF_MEMORY_PROFILING=1`` prior to the launch of the Python interpreter.

 To get the result of the profiling, use {py:func}`cudf.utils.performance_tracking.print_memory_report` or access the raw profiling data by using: {py:func}`cudf.utils.performance_tracking.get_memory_records`.